F5Networks/terraform-provider-bigip/website/docs/r/bigip_sys_iapp.html.markdown

 # bigip\_iapp

 `bigip_sys_iapp` resource helps you to deploy Application Services template that can be used to automate and orchestrate Layer 4-7 applications service deployments using F5 Network.
-More information on iApp 2.0 is at https://devcentral.f5.com/wiki/iApp.AppSvcsiApp_userguide_userguide.ashx
+More information on iApp 2.0 is at https://devcentral.f5.com/wiki/iApp.AppSvcsiApp_userguide_userguide.ashx This resource requires a iApp template already imported on BIG-IP, the template can be found at https://github.com/F5Networks/f5-application-services-integration-iApp/releases/download/v2.0.003/appsvcs_integration_v2.0.003.tmpl

 ## Example Usage